|

 Instructor: Alice Taylor, Marcus Levitt

-Registration for this course is closed.
-Anyone who knows the Cyrillic alphabet can enjoy Russian poetry with us.
-Join us in reading aloud from great poets such as Aleksander Pushkin, Daniil Kharms and Kornei Chukovsky.
+Anyone who knows the Cyrillic alphabet used in printed Russian can read Russian poetry.
+Join us in reading aloud from great poets such as Aleksander Pushkin, Daniil Xarms, and Anna Akhmatova.
+Those who have taken our classes before will encounter old friends as well as new poetry.
 Poems will be emailed before class, with stress (accents) marked.
-In our Zoom classes, instructors or native speakers will read the poems aloud; the instructors will translate them (touching on the grammar necessary to understand how they mean what they mean); students will read them aloud; and we will all discuss them.
-We will sing some of the poems that have been set to music or were written as songs.
+In our Zoom classes, instructors or native speakers will read the poems aloud, the instructors will translate them (touching on the grammar necessary to understand how they mean what they mean), students will read them aloud, and we will all discuss them.
+We even sing some of the poems that have been set to music.
 This is not a deep literature class.
-The point is to enjoy making the sounds of Russian and appreciate how they interact with its meaning.
-Students who enjoyed "Fun with Russian" in Fall 2021 or "Russian Poetry in Russian" in Spring or Winter 2022 are encouraged to enroll.
-Poems from those classes will return, alongside new poems.
+The point is to enjoy making the sounds of Russian poetry and appreciate how they interact with its meaning.

 |